 A flatbed truck is an open trailer with no sides or roof, often used for over-dimensional freight shipments.
 With no side or top to protect your freight, cargo must be non-perishable and able to withstand the weather during transit.
 A flatbed gets assigned to an industrial load that is oversized and overweight.
 It can also be an excellent resource for many companies to use for their shipments.

 Flatbed shipping is highly dependent on the weather.
 It is a cyclical and seasonal business, dependent upon construction and capital expenditures.
-This makes fleet optimization very difficult for flatbed carriers as it is hard to keep all drivers busy during off seasons, while still maintaining enough drivers to handle large volumes of freight during the peak season.
+Construction and capital expenditures make fleet optimization difficult for flatbed carriers as it is hard to keep all drivers busy during off-seasons while maintaining enough drivers to handle large volumes of freight during the peak season.

-Cargo securement is a big issue in flatbed shipping.
+Cargo security is a big issue in flatbed shipping.
 FMCSA has a lengthy section of rules for securement, even taking the time to write commodity-specific requirements on working load limits and blocking and bracing.
 The rules go through just about every type of cargo and method of cargo securement to demonstrate their appropriate uses.
-Obviously, insecure cargo is a serious safety hazard, especially while decelerating or accelerating in reverse.
+Insecure cargo is a severe safety hazard while decelerating or accelerating in reverse.

-The intersection of I-20/59 and I-65 in Alabama is known as “Malfunction Junction”.
+The intersection of I-20/59 and I-65 in Alabama is known as the “Malfunction Junction.”
 It is an odd intersection as the two roads cross over each other twice.
 Since 1987, there have been approximately 30 accidents at this site caused by dropped cargo from flatbed trucks (and several more from tankers).
-Often it’s steel coils that fell off during a rollover, jackknife or from a securement failure.
-The accidents have caused serious damage to the highway, costing up to $300,000 per incident, and a lot of flatbed freight is purposely routed around the area.
+Often, steel coils fell off during a rollover, jackknife, or from a securement failure.
+The accidents have caused severe damage to the highway, costing up to $300,000 per incident, and a lot of flatbed freight becomes purposely routed around the area.